plomlompom/htwtxt/README.md

 -------------------------------

 By default, htwtxt serves unencrypted HTTP over port 8000.
-But the executable accepts up to three optional arguments to change this:

-    $GOPATH/bin/htwtxt [PORT] [CERTIFICATE] [KEY]

-PORT is the port number to serve.
-CERTIFICATE and KEY are paths to the certificate and key files needed to run htwtxt as a HTTPS server.
+But the executable accepts the flag --port to provide an alternate port number, and the flags --cert and --key to provide paths to an SSL certificate and key file to run htwtxt as an HTTPS server.

 Copyright, license
 ------------------